RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How Isolation and Rollback Work

-1. Isolation: Infected machines are isolated from the network to prevent the spread of malware.
-2. Rollback: Unauthorized changes made by malware are reversed, restoring the system to its previous state.
+i) Isolation: Infected machines are isolated from the network to prevent the spread of malware. ii) Rollback: Unauthorized changes made by malware are reversed, restoring the system to its previous state.

 ### Conclusion
 Implementing Endpoint Detection and Response solutions is essential for protecting your organization’s endpoints from advanced threats.